-The kern of this new paradigm was the Iranian threat which reshapes Netanyahu’s Israel relationship with both the USA and the regional powers.
-The Iranian nuclear threat is the new threat over Jewish annihilation.
-The comparison Netanyahu draws in his speech at the AIPAC policy conference 2012, figuratively outlines the parallels between the US refusal to bomb Auschwitz and Obama’s refusal to ban nuclear weapons from Iran.
-Such attack on an American president from a foreign leader is unprecedented.
-But for Netanyahu, this was not his first time.
-When Netanyahu, in 1998, in his first term as prime minister, sought a change in Clinton’s foreign policy towards the Israeli-Palestinian conflict, he flew from Tel Aviv directly to Washington DC, just before he was supposed to meet Clinton, to arrive at the a support convention organized by reverent Jerry Falwall, an Evangelist fundamentalist priest who personally persecuted Clinton blaming him for being a drug dealer and a murderer.
-Netanyahu was hoping Clinton would not be reelected and publicly humiliated the American president.
+The focus of Netanyahu’s new paradigm was the Iranian threat, which reshaped Israel’s relationships with both the United States and the regional powers.
+The Iranian nuclear threat is the new threat of annihilation the Jews face.
+In his AIPAC speech, he outlined the parallels between the U.S. refusal to bomb Auschwitz and Obama’s purported refusal to keep nuclear weapons out of the hands of Iran.
+Such an attack on an American president by an Israeli prime minister was unprecedented.
+But this was not the first time for Netanyahu,.
+In 1998, during his first term as prime minister, Netanyahu participated in an event organized by televangelist Jerry Falwell just before meeting President Bill Clinton at the White House.
+Falwell had accused Clinton of being a drug dealer and a murderer.
+Netanyahu was hoping that Clinton would not be reelected and publicly humiliated the American president.

-There were of course other leaders who attempted to intervene – Begin actively worked against Carter and for Reagan, but later was working against Reagan trying to jeopardize the sale of the AWACS warning system to Saudi.
-Shamir has worked against president Bush using AIPAC to try to change his anti-settlements policies.
-But these attempts were on both democrat and republican presidents.
-Netanyahu’s paradigm led him to believe the Democratic party, and especially its presidents, were on the wrong side of history both on the Iranian and the Palestinian issues.
-His active interference for the Republican candidates, tapping into their most radical and extremist base – the Evangelists and fundamental Christians, from the very beginning of his first term in office – led to the breaking of traditional Israeli bi-partisanship.
-Netanyahu provided unilateral support to Republican candidates most notoriously to Trump.
-This personal warm and mutual relationship was also key in channeling other bilateral relation, Netanyahu promising to deliver on promises and policies these potential partners sought from the American president, Netanyahu’s best friend.
-The most central examples are of course the American recognition of Morocco as the sovereign in West Sahara, and Trump’s promise to remove Sudan from the list of countries sponsors of terrorism, thereby uplifting the sanctions against it.
-But the personal relations between Trump and Netanyahu were also crucial in forging the dialogue, especially on transferring embassies to Jerusalem, with the Latin America states – especially Guatemala (who did transfer its embassy) and Paraguay (who transferred and then moved it back to Tel Aviv) and Honduras and Brazil, both promising to do so and later made due with opening a trade office in Jerusalem, once Trump had criticized their policies about immigration to the US.
-Pinging foreign policy on personal relationship had a price.
+There were, of course, other Israeli prime ministers who had attempted to intervene in U.S. politics: Menachem Begin actively worked against Jimmy Carter and for Ronald Reagan, and later lobbied to stop Reagan from selling the AWACS warning system to Saudi Arabia; and Yitzhak Shamir used AIPAC to try to change President George H.W.
+Bush’s anti-settlements policies.
+But these attempts targeted both Democratic and Republican presidents.
+Netanyahu’s paradigm led him to believe that the Democratic Party, and especially its presidents, were on the wrong side of history – on both the Iranian and the Palestinian issues.
+From the very beginning of his first term in office, his active involvement on behalf of Republican candidates, tapping into their most radical and extremist base – the evangelicals and fundamental Christians – was contrary to the tradition of bipartisan American support for Israel.
+Netanyahu unabashedly favored Republican candidates, and most notoriously, Trump.
+Their warm personal relationship also enabled Netanyahu to facilitate favors that other countries sought from the American president, Netanyahu’s best friend.
+The salient examples, of course, are the American recognition of Moroccan sovereignty in Western Sahara, and Trump’s promise to remove Sudan from the list of state sponsors of terrorism.
+The personal relations between Trump and Netanyahu were also crucial in Israel’s dialogue with Latin America states – especially regarding the transfer of embassies to Jerusalem.
+As noted, Guatemala and Honduras moved their embassies to Jerusalem, while Brazil made do with opening a trade office.
+Paraguay initially followed Guatemala’s lead and opened an embassy in Jerusalem, but moved it back to Tel Aviv only four months later.
+Hinging foreign policy on personal relationships had a price.